Kong/kongponents/docs/components/datetime-picker.md

 />
 ```

-### Relative date and time only
+### Relative date only

 Set the `v-model` to [Range date time picker](#range-date-time-picker-v-model).
-This utilizes the same time frames as the previous example; however, in this case we are passing in a pre-selected time frame of one hour, and.
+This utilizes the same time frames as the previous example; however, in this case we are passing in a pre-selected time frame of one hour.

 <ClientOnly>
   <KDateTimePicker